Cottage Food Laws Overview in Puerto Rico

 5. Are there any labeling requirements for cottage food products in Puerto Rico?

-3. Ingredients used in the product must be listed in descending order of predominance by weight.
+2. Ingredients List: All ingredients used in the product must be listed in descending order of predominance.

 6. Are there any restrictions on the sale or distribution of cottage food products in Puerto Rico?

-In Puerto Rico, there are specific restrictions on the sale and distribution of cottage food products.
-Some key restrictions include:
+In Puerto Rico, there are restrictions on the sale and distribution of cottage food products.
+These restrictions are outlined in the cottage food laws of the territory.
+Some common restrictions that may apply include:

 7. Can cottage food products be sold online in Puerto Rico?